PauseAI/pauseai-website/src/posts/xrisk.md

 ## Experts are sounding the alarm

-Over half of AI researchers think there’s a [larger than 10% risk](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) that once we build a superintelligent AI, it will **destroy all life on earth**.
+[Over half of AI researchers surveyed think there’s a larger than 10% risk](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) that once we build a superintelligent AI, it will **destroy all life on earth**.
 When you ask AI safety researchers, this number [grows to 30%](https://forum.effectivealtruism.org/posts/8CM9vZ2nnQsWJNsHx/existential-risk-from-ai-survey-results).

-The [letter for pausing AI development](https://futureoflife.org/open-letter/pause-giant-ai-experiments/), launched in april 2023, has been signed over 27.000 times, mostly by AI researchers and tech leaders.
+The [letter for pausing AI development](https://futureoflife.org/open-letter/pause-giant-ai-experiments/), launched in april 2023, has been signed over 27,000 times, mostly by AI researchers and tech leaders.

 The list includes people like:

-- **Stuart Russel**, writer of the #1 textbook on Artificial Intelligence used in most AI studies
+- **Stuart Russell**, writer of the #1 textbook on Artificial Intelligence used in most AI studies
-- **Geoffrey Hinton**, the "Godfather of AI" and inventor of neural network, [left Google](https://fortune.com/2023/05/01/godfather-ai-geoffrey-hinton-quit-google-regrets-lifes-work-bad-actors/) to warn people of AI.
+- **Geoffrey Hinton**, the "Godfather of AI", [left Google](https://fortune.com/2023/05/01/godfather-ai-geoffrey-hinton-quit-google-regrets-lifes-work-bad-actors/) to warn people of AI.
 - **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award.
 - **Elon Musk**, co-founder of OpenAI, SpaceX and Tesla: ["AI has the potential of civilizational destruction"](https://www.inc.com/ben-sherry/elon-musk-ai-has-the-potential-of-civilizational-destruction.html)

-But this is not the first time that experts have warned us about the dangers of AI:
+But this is not the only time that experts have warned us about the dangers of AI:

 - **Stephen Hawking**, theoretical physicist & cosmologist: ["The development of full artificial intelligence could spell the end of the human race"](https://nypost.com/2023/05/01/stephen-hawking-warned-ai-could-mean-the-end-of-the-human-race/).
-- **Eliezer Yudkowski**, founder of MIRI and conceptual father of the AI safety field: ["If we go ahead on this everyone will die"](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/)
+- **Eliezer Yudkowsky**, founder of MIRI and conceptual father of the AI safety field: ["If we go ahead on this everyone will die"](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/)
+- **Bill Gates** warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).

 ## Why superintelligence is dangerous